TheMechanicalWitch/Electronics-Project-Docs/code/Oak-D Lite limb angles/Vision-Readme.md

 From these 21 different landmarks, the vector for the different finger (finger vectors) will be tracked to determine whether that specific finger is curled or uncurled.
 The normal vector for the hand is also calculated to determine whether the hand is facing towards or away from the camera.
 The data is sent as JSON packages and listed as dictionary items with their associated values that are used and translated by the client into data used by the simulation software.
 This can be later expanded to be used as a real time controller for the LIMB.

-If the software were to be unable to run or crash due to overheating of the hardware (known problem), then the recommended action is to let the software cooldown before running the command
+If the software were to be unable to run or crash due to overheating of the hardware (known problem), then the recommended action is to let the hardware cooldown before running the command
 ```
   kill -SIGKILL $(pgrep -f camera_data_UDP_server.py)
 ```